adityax4/ToDoListApp/README.md

 ## Features

 - Add tasks with priority levels.
-- Shows current time and date to then user.
+- Shows current time and date to the user.
 - Mark tasks as completed.
 - Delete tasks from the list.
 - Clear all completed tasks at once.